Keysborough Secondary College

 Keysborough Secondary College is an Australian dual campus government coeducational school for students from years 7–12, with campuses located in Springvale South, Victoria and Keysborough, Victoria.
 The four participating schools were officially merged into Keysborough Secondary College on 6 October 2008.
 The merger is valued at $43 million.

 History

 During 2007, DEECD proposed a merger with Chandler Secondary College, Heatherhill Secondary College, Springvale Secondary College and Coomoora Secondary College into two separate year 7–12 super schools capable of holding 1,200 students each.
 This proposal developed into the a plan for one super school at two campuses, the redeveloped sites of Heatherhill Secondary College and Chandler Secondary College.
 The interim name of the school before the official merger was briefly Keysborough Springvale Secondary College.
 Construction and redevelopment of the Acacia (former Chandler) and Banksia (former Heatherhill) campus sites begun early October 2009.
 Former Principal of Chandler Debbie Locco was killed in May 2020 in a cycling incident in Beaumaris.
 Locco while Principal of Chandler, was a supporter of the Skyline Foundation alongside her husband Frank.

+In December of 2025 a staff member was arrested after he stabbed the principal.
+On Monday May 11th, 2026 former teacher Kim Ramchen plead guilty and was sentenced to 5 months imprisonment, which was confirmed by another staff member to students and teachers at Keysborough College on Compass.